CDLUC3/dmsp_aws_prototype/src/scripts/README.md

 ### seed_dynamo.sh

-This script will seed the DynamoTable with the initial Provenance and Augmenter records.
+This script will seed the DMP-ID DynamoTable with the initial Provenance and Augmenter records.
 It is triggered by the Sceptre dynamo config as a hook.
 You must include 3 arguments, the environment, the name of your UI system that will be the primary source of your DMP-IDs and that system's URL.
 For example:
 `> ./seed_dynamo.sh dev MySystem my-system.org`

+### clear_typeahead_for_source.rb

+This script can be used to delete all entries from the typeahead table for a given type and source (e.g INSTITUTION and ROR).
+This is useful when your notice that data has been improperly loaded into the table and you want to reload everything.
+`> ruby clear_typeahead_for_source.rb dev INSTITUTION ROR uc3-dmp-hub-dev-regional-dynamo-TypeaheadTable-123`

 ## OpenSearch management